wp-plugins/paymentwall-for-easy-digital-downloads/readme.txt

 == Installation ==

-1. Upload `paymentwall-edd` directory to the plugins directory.
+1. Upload `paymentwall-for-easy-digital-downloads` directory to the plugins directory.
-2. Go to the plugins setting page and activate "Easy Digital Downloads - Paymentwall Checkout"
+2. Go to the plugins setting page and activate "Paymentwall for EDD"
-3. On the left sidebar of your WordPress dashboard, navigate to "Easy Digital Downloads --> Settings".
+3. On the left sidebar of your WordPress dashboard, navigate to "EDD --> Settings".
 Click on the **Payment Gateways** tab.
 4. Find Paymentwall section
 5. Enter your project and secret keys, widget code, and fill up the other options.
     * The **Project key** and Secret key are located in your "Paymentwall Merchant Area --> My Projects".